 Option 3: Flare Away from the Defender and Dribbler and create space for yourself on the perimeter to receive the pass.

-Option 4: If after having set the screen an opportunity to score does not open up, than simply set another screen on the opposite shoulder of your Teammate’s Defender.
+Option 4: If after having set the screen an opportunity to score does not open up, then simply set another screen on the opposite shoulder of your Teammate’s Defender.